Traditional Surrogacy vs. Gestational Surrogacy

 3. The process of gestational surrogacy: The surrogate starts taking birth control pills to align her cycle with the intended mother’s.
 Through medication, the surrogate’s hormones are regulated in such a way that her body becomes ready for pregnancy.
 She is monitored regularly by blood tests and ultrasound to check hormone levels and the appropriate development of her uterine lining.
 Three to five days after egg fertilization, a number of embryos are inserted into the surrogate’s uterus.
 The embryo transfer takes just a few minutes, and the surrogate remains at the clinic for an hour or two.
 A successful pregnancy can be confirmed in two weeks.

-4. If the intended mother is unable to use her own eggs – due to ovarian disease or advancing age - donor egg IVF can be used.
-But the donated eggs are never from the surrogate.
+4. If the intended mother is unable to use her own eggs—due to ovarian disease, advancing age, or some medical issue—donor eggs can be used.
+In gestational surrogacy the donated eggs are never from the surrogate.

 5. The gestational surrogate acts as a carrier to the baby with whom she shares no genetic bonds.
-The baby carries the genes of the intended parents and not the surrogate.
+The baby carries the genes of the intended parents (or some egg or sperm donor) and not the surrogate.

-6. Because of no. 4 no. 5, there are less chances of legal hassles or litigation, should the surrogate change her mind after the delivery of the baby.
+6. Obviously, there are less chances of legal hassles or litigation, should the surrogate change her mind after the delivery of the baby.
 Usually in gestational surrogacy, all parenthood rights over the baby rest with the intended parent/s as the genetic bonds can be established between the baby and them.
 But countries vary in the way they look at gestational surrogacy and parental rights.

-8. As gestational surrogacy involves IVF, it is usually more expensive than traditional surrogacy.
+8. As gestational surrogacy involves IVF, it is usually more expensive than traditional surrogacy, which only involves artificial insemination.

 Features of Traditional Surrogacy: